 Janet Finlayson, PsyD, LP is the Psychological Evaluation Coordinator and therapist at Hamm Clinic.
 She received her doctorate of psychology from Saint Mary’s University and holds a master’s degree in clinical counseling.
 She provides individual and group therapy as well as psychological evaluations and assessment.
 Janet has over 15 years of experience in psychotherapy, crisis intervention, case management, and client advocacy.
 She provides client centered, strength based, and culturally responsive trauma-informed psychotherapy.
 She is skilled at working collaboratively with clients in improving overall mental health which includes proper diagnosis, symptom reduction, psychoeducation, and skill building.
 She is also well trained in providing a positive, supportive environment for self-exploration leading to greater self-awareness and overall improved wellness.
 She works collaboratively with clients and believes each client is the expert on their own life and life experiences.

 Kimberly Glover , PsyD

-Kimberly has a BA from Hampton University, an MA from the Georgia School of Professional Psychology at Argosy University, and PsyD from the Florida School of Professional Psychology at National Louis University (in progress).
+Kimberly has a BA from Hampton University, an MA from the Georgia School of Professional Psychology at Argosy University, and PsyD from the Florida School of Professional Psychology at National Louis University.

-She is currently a Psychology Intern at Hamm clinic, completing her pre-doctoral training.
-She is focusing on individual therapy, group therapy, and psychological testing this year.
-Kimberly practices Psychodynamic/Interpersonal therapy; she aims to help people find patterns in their emotions, thoughts, and beliefs to gain insight into one’s current self.
+She is currently a Postdoctoral Fellow at Hamm Clinic, completing her clinical psychology training for licensure.
+Kimberly practices Psychodynamic/Interpersonal therapy; She aims to help people find patterns in their emotions, thoughts, and behaviors to gain insight into one’s current self.
 She believes in resolving interpersonal problems and symptomatic recovery in the context of client’s relationships.

-Kim has special training and interest in psychological assessment, psychodynamic psychotherapy, CBT interventions, trauma therapy, process and skills-based group psychotherapy, issues around racial/cultural identity, and personality disorders.
+Kim has special training and interest in psychological assessment, therapeutic assessment, psychodynamic psychotherapy, CBT interventions, trauma therapy, process and skills-based group psychotherapy, issues around racial/cultural identity, and personality disorders.
 Her previous experiences include: cognitive coaching for patients with dementia, college counseling, community/needs-based mental health treatment, psychosocial rehabilitation, psychometry, and published research on borderline personality disorder.